North Carolina Voting Guide

 - You must be registered to vote and live in the county that you're registered to vote in for at least 30 days.

-- You cannot be serving a sentence for a felony conviction, which includes probation and parole.
+- You cannot be serving a sentence in prison or jail for a felony conviction.

 If you previously served a sentence for a felony conviction and your rights have been restored, you can vote in North Carolina.